 Codes and Frequencies

-MOD10DTP reports the time period (minutes or hours) during which sample adults engaged in light or moderate leisure-time physical activities lasting at least 10 minutes.
+For sample adults who do moderate physical activities (MOD10FTP), MOD10DTP reports the time period (minutes or hours) during which they engaged in light or moderate leisure-time physical activities.
+Prior to 2020, the survey text inquired specifically about exercise that lasted at least 10 minutes.
 This variable must be interpreted in conjunction with the variable MOD10DNO, which reports the duration in number of units corresponding to the time period reported in MOD10DTP.
 For example, a respondent who walks for 30 minutes would have a MOD10DNO value of 30 and a MOD10DTP value of 1 (which is the code for "minutes").

 MOD10DMIN, a recoded variable created by the staff at the National Center for Health Statistics, draws upon the information in MOD10DNO and MOD10DTP and reports the duration of light or moderate physical activity in a standardized unit of time, minutes.

 Light or moderate activities are described in the survey questionnaire as activities that "cause only light sweating or a slight to moderate increase in breathing or heart rate."
-The Field Representative's Manuals for 1997 forward provide examples of light or moderate leisure-time physical activities, although these examples were not routinely shared with respondents.
+The Field Representative's Manual provides examples of light or moderate leisure-time physical activities, although these examples were not routinely shared with respondents.
 These examples include leisurely walking or bicycling, slow swimming or dancing, and simple gardening.

 For further discussion of data collection on leisure-time physical activity in general for 1997 forward, see VIG10FNO (Frequency of vigorous activity 10+ minutes: Number of units).